Velocidex/velociraptor-docs/content/blog/2021/2021-01-29-disabled-event-log-files-a3529a08adbe/_index.md

 Many tools rely on the presence of these eventlog messages to escalate an alert for this malicious activity.

-While I was playing with this technique I noticed an interesting option in the Windows Event Viewer: `isabled Log` available by simply right clicking on the log file.
+While I was playing with this technique I noticed an interesting option in the Windows Event Viewer: `disabled Log` available by simply right clicking on the log file.

 ![](../../img/1oOg5MAjs9uLe6SoqcRhBGg.png)